Center for Book Arts: History

 similar institutions across the country.
 Today CBA is one of the country’s most prominent non-profit organizations specializing in the book arts with active exhibition and education programs.

 In 2017, the Center for Book Arts was awarded a New York City Cultural Tourism Grant.

 About

 The non-profit organization offers over 100 classes and workshops in bookbinding, letterpress printing, paper marbling, typography, and related fields.
 The 5000 sqft center in Manhattan features a 900 sqft exhibition space which is open to visitors.

-Collections Initiative
+Collections initiative

-According to their 2011 Annual Report, the Center for Book Arts debuted their digitized collections in October 2010.
+According to their 2011 Annual Report, the Center for Book Arts debuted its digitized collections in October 2010.

 The collections include a Fine Art Collection of over 2500 artist's books, a Reference Collection, and an Archives Collection.
 Each of these collections can be viewed through the CBA online catalogue paired with a detailed record of the item.

-Archives Collection
+Archives collection

 This collection documents the distinctive history of the Center’s programmatic and administrative activities as the first non-profit book arts organization of its kind in the United States.
 This collection includes ephemera and institutional records relating to historical exhibitions, classes, publications, and events.